HTTP-RPC/Kilo/README.md

 }
 ```

 Note that, instead of producing a new map instance for each iteration, `ResultSetAdapter` returns a single map value for all rows.
-The contents of this map are updated on each call to the adapter's `next()` method, reducing execution time and keeping memory footprint to a minimum.
+The contents of this map are updated on each call to the adapter's `next()` method, reducing object construction overhead and keeping memory footprint to a minimum.

 The `Parameters` class is used to simplify execution of prepared statements.
 It provides a means for executing statements using named parameter values rather than indexed arguments.
 Parameter names are specified by a leading `:` character.
 For example: